Student Finance CalculatorSFC

 • Save income tax + NI + student loan repayments

-• Money grows tax-free until retirement
+• Money grows without being taxed until retirement

-• Can sacrifice up to £60,000/year (or 100% of earnings)
+• Can sacrifice up to £60,000 a year (or 100% of earnings)

 Best for: Almost everyone, especially if employer matches contributions